 \subsection{LHC}

 First, the LHC energies are studied.
-More specifically, the 0-5\% central Pb-Pb collisions at $\sNN = 2.76$~TeV are analyzed.
-We use a longitudinally boost invariant Cooper-Frye hypersurface based on the blast-wave model.
+More specifically, the 0-5\% central Pb-Pb collisions at $\sNN = 2.76$~TeV are analyzed, using a longitudinally boost-invariant Cooper-Frye hypersurface based on the blast-wave model.
 The parametrization of the hypersurface is identical to a previous study~\cite{Vovchenko:2020kwg}, where the blast-wave model parameters are based on fits to the $p_T$ spectra within a single freeze-out scenario~\cite{Mazeliauskas:2019ifr}.
 These parameters are uniform across the entire hypersurface.
-The particlization temperature is $T = 160$~MeV and the chemical potentials are vanishing.
-For this choice of parameters one has $b n_B = b n_{\bar{B}} \approx 0.029$, where $n_B$ and $n_{\bar{B}}$ are the number densities of baryons and antibaryons, respectively.
+The particlization temperature is $T = 160$~MeV, and the chemical potentials are vanishing.
+For this choice of parameters, one has $b n_B = b n_{\bar{B}} \approx 0.029$, where $n_B$ and $n_{\bar{B}}$ are the number densities of baryons and antibaryons, respectively.

 A total of $28.3$ million events is sampled.
-The events incorporate the baryon hard-core repulsion as described above, as well the exact global conservation of baryon number.
+The events incorporate the baryon hard-core repulsion as described above, as well as the exact global conservation of baryon number.
 The behavior of cumulants of net proton number distribution is analyzed.
 To minimize the statistical error, the fireball volume is reduced by factor 10, from $dV/dy = 400$~fm$^3$ to $dV/dy = 40$~fm$^3$.
 This reduction of the fireball volume is achieved through the reduction of its transverse radius from $R_\perp = 9$~fm to $R_\perp \approx 2.84$~fm.
 The analysis is therefore focused on the ratios of cumulants where the trivial dependence on the volume is canceled.
 For more details on this procedure to minimize the statistical error, see Ref.~\cite{Vovchenko:2020kwg}.